miooor/TowerDefense/README.md

 Empower 4 is not required.
-Use this link to buy +3 gear https://www.pathofexile.com/trade/search/Metamorph/rP3G8v7CQ Queen's Escape wont be enough after yellow maps.
+Use this link to buy +3 gear https://www.pathofexile.com/trade/search/Metamorph/rP3G8v7CQ

+Queen's Escape wont be enough after yellow maps.
+I have no experience with double covocation +1/+2 wands.
+It may work great as well

 My gear